j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 until you close current monitoring window.
 When all plans are finished, run button displays 'Repeat queue' instead.
 When you press it, plan queue resets and begins running all plans in same order again.

-    (*) finished means plan was either *succesfully finished* or it *could not be completed within set amount of retries*.
+    (*) finished means plan was either *successfully finished* or it *could not be completed within set amount of retries*.

     - Also, when plan queue is finished, a success rate percentage is displayed.
-Furthermore, each plan name, their success status ('success'/'failed') and amount of attemps out of total if status is 'success' are also printed.
+Furthermore, each plan name, their success status ('success'/'failed') and amount of attempts out of total if status is 'success' are also printed.

 - Displays round timer for current round; not 100% accurate, but still quite good and very useful for adjusting ability timings when new plans are created.